coursesAM/APL108/README.md

 ## Quiz
-Quiz 1 will take place in the first week of September (tentative syllabus will be everything upto principal stress and principal planes)
+Quiz 1 (syllabus will be everything upto principal stress and principal planes).
+DATE: 09/09/22

 ## Policy for Cheating